Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 - Both timer resolution and PWM frequency should be calculated to get expected results.
 -  Refer to [Supported Range of Frequency and Duty Resolution](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/ledc.html#ledc-api-supported-range-frequency-duty-resolution) as a reference.
-- Up to 8 PWM channels and pins are managed transparently

-- To co-operate with other code, `pwmWrite()` will not work with any pin that has been previously accessed

 ```
 This Library is licensed under the MIT License